Bloomca/welgo/README.md

 ## Rationale

-> After releasing this library I'll move this to the separate blog post
+> After releasing this library I'll move this to a separate blog post

 This is intended to be a server-side framework for client-side code.
 What does it mean?